 Geopolitical crises are proliferating worldwide, impacting the academic freedom of many researchers, and sometimes placing their lives and the lives of their families in danger.
 This situation calls for a strong response from open, democratic societies.
 France, unlike other major democracies (the United States, United Kingdom and Germany) previously had no mechanism in place to provide assistance to scientists under threat.

 The PAUSE program, which was announced in October 2016 by the French Secretary of State for Higher Education and Research at the seminar “Migrations, Refugees, Exile” at Collège de France, is an ambitious national project initiated by the French state with support from civil society and economic stakeholders.
 Its mission is to facilitate the hosting of scientists from crisis zones for sufficiently long periods to enable them to integrate and to ensure continuity in their research.
-PAUSE is supported by a prestigious and committed Sponsorship Committee co-chaired by Alain Prochiantz, Director of the Collège de France, and Edith Heard, a Professor at Collège de France.
+PAUSE is supported by a prestigious and committed Patronage Committee co-chaired by Alain Prochiantz, Director of Collège de France, and Edith Heard, a Professor at Collège de France.

 Officially launched on January 16, 2017 by an agreement between the Ministry for Education and Research, Collège de France and The Chancellery of Parisian Universities, the national PAUSE program brings together major institutions from the higher education and research community (CPU, CDEFI, CNRS, INSERM, INRA, INRIA, CNOUS, AUF), the French Interior Ministry, the Ministry of European and Foreign Affairs and the Ministry of Culture.

-After an evaluation process, the program provides stimulus funding to French higher education establishments and research organizations who commit the recruitment of scientists at risk and to support their professional and personal integration.
+After an evaluation process, the program provides stimulus funding to French higher education establishments and research organizations who commit to the recruitment of scientists at risk and to support their professional and personal integration.

 Looking beyond our ethical duty to respond to often very serious individual circumstances, solidarity with scientists from abroad in crisis situations provides a major intellectual resource which is of benefit to the academic and scientific research community and to society as a whole.